josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/👻_bridge_figures_are_network_targets.md

 They only need to make power visible.

+---

+♟️ Off-Target Is Still Target

+A serious actor does not always begin with the most protected person.

+Everyone knows the Prime Minister’s phone would be valuable.

+That is exactly why it may be harder to reach.

+The softer target may be someone slightly off to the side: a former minister, adviser, donor, envoy, party grandee, lobbyist, journalist, private-office contact, consultant, diary handler, family office, or socially connected bridge figure.

+They may not hold the final decision.

+They may not receive the most sensitive document.

+They may not be inside the most secure room.

+But they may reveal when the secure room is about to matter.

+That is enough.

+A side contact can show:
+	•	when travel is being prepared;
+	•	when a meeting is being arranged;
+	•	when a department is nervous;
+	•	when a line is being softened;
+	•	when an ally is hesitating;
+	•	when a procurement route is moving;
+	•	when a legal obstacle is being handled;
+	•	when a conversation leaves official email and moves into informal chat.

+That turns an off-target person into a timing sensor.

+They do not need to be the king.

+They only need to show where the king is going next.

+📛 Keeper Line

+Do not only guard the king.

+Guard the people who show when the king is moving.

+---

 ## 🪟 Timing Makes The Target More Valuable

 Bridge figures can also reveal timing.